 We look for solid working knowledge of the scope and limitations of different test types, as well as the ability to write test scripts and implement automated tests.

 We’re primarily interested in positive outcomes – and making sure the end user is happy is about as positive as it gets.
-We look for UX practitioners who are advocates of research-driven design, and for whom user data is a core part of the design toolbox, alongside deep knowledge of best practice and user behaviour.
+We look for Research and Design practitioners who are advocates of evidence-based design alongside deep knowledge of best practice and user behaviour.